intel/xpumanager/MONITORING.md

 NOTE: XPUMD Helm chart assumes Prometheus & Grafana are installed to `monitoring` namespace, using `prometheus-stack` as the release name for the `kube-prometheus` installation, as in the above example.

-If this is not the case, update `kubePrometheus.namespace` and `kubePrometheus.release` chart values to correct values.
+If this is not the case, update `grafana.namespace` and `prometheus.release` chart values to correct values.

 (Otherwise XPUMD `serviceMonitor` object and dashboard `configMap` will not be found by